raspberrypilearning/tree-life-simulator/en/step_2.md

 --- task ---

 Test your simulation again.
-Your trees will grow but  a fully-grown tree also appears wherever your next clone is growing.
+Your trees will grow, but a fully grown tree also appears wherever your next clone is growing.

 --- /task ---